MuchiriKinyua/CEMA/README.md

 Some countries (like Somalia and South Sudan) have a lot more fluctuations, while others (like Rwanda and Kenya) show a smoother decline.

--	Show the average trends in the mortality rates over time (plot the average trend line and add the points in the graphic for the country level estimates for each indicator.
-Expectation: two plots). </br>
 ![image](https://github.com/user-attachments/assets/7cd995a3-ab77-4ed2-b562-705f9d3299b6)
 The rates are lower than under-five mortality overall (as expected), but similar country patterns.